This February saw the 50th anniversary of the release of ‘Tapestry’ an album of songs written composed and sung by Carole King.

 The Mars rover is called “Perseverance” and it reflects the years of planning and preparation that went into its launch and successful landing.
 During the Covid pandemic, a smaller team of scientists was based at NASA headquarters but many other members of the scientific team worked from home despite all the difficulties entailed by working in isolation!
 A truly remarkable achievement!! … More Wellington Blog by the Rev Dr Roger Sturrock

-Today, our worship is led by our interim moderator, the Rev Dr Stewart Gillan and our assisting minister, the Rev Dr Roger Sturrock.
-We extend our deep thanks to them and all who continue to make this worship online possible. … More Online Worship Sunday 21st June 2020
+Today’s morning worship is led by the Rev Dr Roger Sturrock.
+We thank him and everyone involved in making this online worship possible. … More Online Worship Sunday 21st February 2021

 It is the moment in between…